Urban/Community Agriculture

 Danette Brock, NCCo Dept. of Community Services, plants lettuce transplants at the Absalom Jones Senior Center, a 2019 mini-grant recipient.

-Our 2023 Urban Farmer and Gardener Mini Grant program is now closed.
-Applications were due Thursday, April 13th at 4:30pm.
-All applications are are being reviewed by our committee and all applicants can expect a response regarding their application status by the end of April.
+The application for the our 2024 Urban Farmer and Gardener Mini Grant program is currently closed.
+All submissions were due March 7th, 2024.
+All applications are are being reviewed by our committee and all applicants can expect a response regarding their application status by March 25th.

 If you have questions, please email madison.walter@delaware.gov. or call (302) 365-8983.